lmfit/uncertainties/doc/index.rst

 The author wishes to thank Arnaud Delobelle, Pierre Cladé, and Sebastian Walter for very useful technical input.
-Thank you also for all the feedback and suggestions that I received from Joaquim Abian, Jason Moore, and other users, which greatly helped improve this program.
+Thank you also for the feedback and suggestions that I received from Joaquim Abian, Jason Moore, and other users, which greatly helped improve this program.

 .. toctree::